kai-tub/ben-docs/docs/00_intro.md

 # BigEarthNet Guide

 :::{warning}
-- This site is an initial draft of the BigEarthNet documentation!
+- This site is an initial draft of the BigEarthNet Guide!
 - The provided code hasn't passed any internal reviews and should only be copied with caution!
 - The first few iterations may contain spelling mistakes and incoherent sentences.
   -  I (Kai) apologies for it in advance. 🙂
 :::

 This documentation attempts to lower the bar to work with the multi-spectral [BigEarthNet](http://bigearth.net/) dataset.
 The BigEarthNet dataset was originally published in {cite:t}`BEN` and